TeleEgo: Benchmarking Egocentric AI Assistants in the Wild: Introduction

-In general, our contributions are following: \begin{itemize} \item A unified, streaming, multimodal benchmark aligned to a global timeline with rich, real-world data across multiple participants and scenarios. \item A diagnostic task suite covering memory, understanding, and cross-memory reasoning, with timestamped, multimodal evidence for interpretability. \item An evaluation protocol tailored to streaming inputs, using two core metrics, real-time accuracy and memory persistence, to assess comprehensive performance. \end{itemize}
+In general, our contributions are following: \begin{itemize} \item A unified, streaming, multimodal benchmark aligned to a global timeline with rich, real-world data across multiple participants and scenarios. \item A diagnostic task suite covering memory, understanding, and cross-memory reasoning, with timestamped, multimodal evidence for interpretability. \item An evaluation protocol for streaming inputs, using Real-Time Accuracy metric to assess contemporary models and a forward-looking Memory Persistence Time metric to study long-term retention. \end{itemize}